TheAppgineer/roon-tui/README.md

 ## Downloading Release Binaries
 Prebuilt binaries can be downloaded from the [latests release](https://github.com/TheAppgineer/roon-tui/releases/latest) page on GitHub.
 Binaries might have been created by other users for platforms I don't have access to myself.

+## Authorizing Core Access
+On first execution the outside border of the UI will be highlighted without any views active, this indicates that pairing with a Roon Core has to take place.
+Use your Roon Remote and select Settings&rarr;Extensions from the hamburger menu and then Enable Roon TUI.

 ## Project Status
 This is Alpha stage software.
 Instead of using the official [Node.js Roon API](https://github.com/RoonLabs/node-roon-api) provided by Roon Labs this project uses an own developed [Rust port](https://github.com/TheAppgineer/rust-roon-api) of the API.